[?] Subscribe To This Site

 Science for kids: How to raise a science-minded child

+But what are the best activities and resources?
 And what about school?
 What do studies suggest about the best and worst ways to teach science in the classroom?

 Perhaps the most important discovery is that kids benefit from explicit lessons in critical thinking.
-Studies suggest that students become better problem solvers--and even raise their IQs--when they are taught principles of logic, hypothesis-testing, and other methods of reasoning.
+Studies suggest that students become better problem solvers–and even raise their IQs–when they are taught principles of logic, hypothesis-testing, and other methods of reasoning.

 Studies also suggest that kids learn more when they are required to explain their own reasoning.

-To read more, see my articles on teaching critical thinking and the educational effects of self-explanation.
+To read more, see my articles about teaching critical thinking and the educational benefits of self-explanation, as well as evidence-based tips for teaching science to kids (below).

 For the latest stories, check out Science News magazine, which has this fun online database of articles about science for kids.